 Princess-cut diamonds are our fifth most popular shape of a diamond, only slightly less popular than the emerald shape.
 Princess cuts provide the perfect combination of sparkle and square shape, which is why so many people opt for the shape for their centre stone.
 A princess cut diamond engagement ring would look beautiful as a simple solitaire, or flanked with some trillion side diamonds or some tapered baguettes.

 The princess cut also provides good value for money as it costs less per carat than a round cut because there isn’t as much diamond wastage in the cutting process.
 On average, a 1ct princess cut diamond costs around £3,000.
 A 2ct princess cut diamond costs around £10,000.
+This is all, of course, a lower price if you’re considering a lab-grown version of this mesmerising shape.
 A princess cut diamond engagement ring would look beautiful as a simple solitaire, or flanked with some trillion cut side diamonds or tapered baguettes.

-What to look for when buying an emerald-cut diamond
+What to look for when choosing an emerald-cut diamond

 Like with the princess cut, when shopping for an emerald cut diamond it is important to consider the cut, colour, clarity and carat weight.
 For an emerald cut, we would say that all four factors play an equal role in the beauty of the cut, as a step cut diamond needs perfect symmetry, colour, and clarity.
 Emerald cuts are a classic, timeless cut that when perfectly produced make a beautiful engagement ring.